Job Description: Herpetology Keeper

 General Statement of Duties

-- Minimum one year of experience in general animal husbandry with reptiles, amphibians, and their life support systems.
+- Minimum of one year experience in general animal husbandry with reptiles, amphibians, and their life support systems.

 - Excellent reliability, communication, and observational skills.